MarkLaVenia/rockr/README.md

     operationalizations could be applied to explore alternate interpretations of the data.
 Albert Acerbi makes use of the [musixmatch](https://www.musixmatch.com/) repository of song lyrics
-    for his analysis, which could be drawn upon for replications and extensions of this line of inquiry.
+    for his analysis, which could be drawn upon for replication and extension of this line of inquiry.

       - One variation on this analytic strategy includes taking a more holistic approach to categorizing positive and negative valence,